atherdon/fuck-ecoflow/docs/outsourcing-engineering/Mr.S/readme.md

 At the moment we need to organize everything.
 I already made a lot of connections and I want to jumpstart many small, separate teams.

-My plan is:
+*My plan* is:
 - Give people very small, easy tasks to start with (e.g., take 2 wires, 2 connectors, solder/weld them together).
 - Establish a stable workflow under my rules.
 - Gradually expand what they do as processes stabilize.

-Example: we have Rostislav in Kyiv — https://www.facebook.com/RostUkr.
+## Example: we have Rostislav in Kyiv — https://www.facebook.com/RostUkr.
 He’s a great dude doing a lot for the army.
 He’s cool, but he’s burned out right now and still making the same small devices he built for us a year ago.
 That’s good, but not enough for me.

 A year ago it was necessary to drop small power banks from Mavic, and that was working — he did his part well.
 Other guys, our pilots, delivered those power banks.

 Right now I don't need those small power banks from him, so he’s basically buying some circuit boards, finding batteries, gluing them together and sending power banks to the Army.

-My plan is to shift him (and other volunteers) from doing small one-off things into something bigger, more complete and more impactful.
+My plan is to shift him (and other volunteers) from doing small one-off things into something bigger, more complex and more impactful.
 I think people want to help, but when you push them too hard they run away.

 ---